A Tale of Pain and Suffering

 My hands have always been wonderfully soft and smooth, despite the fact that I work in a job that requires frequent hand-washing.
 I always assumed it was because I took great care of my skin.
 I moisturise whenever I have the chance, and I always try to make my own lotions and skin creams, using the best quality organic essential oils.

-Admittedly, I am a bit of a product junkie, so I figured my skin was well tolerant to chemicals and preservatives (either that, or over-sensitised)!
-Some of those long ingredients lists are simply horrendous.
-Anyway, I digress…
+Admittedly, I am a bit of a product junkie, so I figured my skin was well tolerant to chemicals and preservatives (either that or over-sensitised)!
+Some of those long ingredient lists are simply horrendous.
+Anyway, I digress . . .

 At first, I figured it was the brand of hospital soap, so I decided to bring a different brand of soap with me—one that I have never had an allergy to in the past.
 To my disappointment, my skin continued to get worse.
 It really started to concern me because I couldn’t determine a cause.

-Moisturising with beeswax and jojoba oil also seemed to sooth my irritated, blistered skin for a little while.
-I had always avoided products like Aqueous Cream because it has a tendency to thin the skin by as much as 10% over a period of time; not to mention the fact it is packed with cheap mineral oil and Sodium Lauryl Sulphate (SLS), which is a skin irritant.
-It was a miserable experience; my skin condition became to dictate my life and personal hygiene routine.
+Moisturising with beeswax and jojoba oil also seemed to soothe my irritated, blistered skin for a little while.
+I had always avoided products like aqueous cream because it has a tendency to thin the skin by as much as 10% over a period of time, not to mention the fact it is packed with cheap mineral oil and sodium lauryl sulphate (SLS), which is a skin irritant.
+It was a miserable experience; my skin condition began to dictate my life and personal hygiene routine.
 Soon, I couldn’t even bend my fingers without excruciating pain.

 On top of the embarrassment, I started to worry about what other people thought of my hideous hands—they probably thought I had some contagious disease.
 That’s all a patient needs to worry about in a hospital!